 High quality 120 film format camera from Zeiss named the Super Ikonta.
 This folding 120 roll-film camera model (B) was used extensively by the Army Photographic Unit during WW2 (1939/1945).
 Originally produced in 1937, this camera has an 80mm f/2.8 Jenna Tessar Zeiss lens and a rangefinder focussing system.
 Our example is in full working condition and has a fitted leather case.
 An original item for use in WW2 recreations.

-A large focal plane press plate camera typical of the 1930s and 1940s.
-The Peeling & Van Neck strut-folding camera required guesswork focussing and wire frame viewfinding.
-One had to be up to scratch in the olden days
+A large focal-plane press plate camera typical of the 1930s and 1940s.
+The Peeling & Van Neck strut-folding camera required a certain amount of guesswork when focussing through the wire-frame viewfinder.
+One had to be up to scratch in the olden days.
+Two cameras available for the 'press pack'